What is PICSA?

 In practice, 12 logical steps make up the PICSA approach.
 Agricultural field staff implement these steps with farmers, starting long before the growing season, then continuing shortly before, during, and after the season.
 See our Resources page for more details on the steps.

 PICSA began in 2011 when researchers from the University of Reading used participatory research methods to explore historical climate data with farmers in Zimbabwe.
 The farmers indicated the methods were useful for helping them make decisions, and so the researchers developed them further to create PICSA.
 The PICSA field manual formalised the approach in 2015, and can be found in our Resources page.
 PICSA has experienced a surge in interest and demand from regional organisations, governments and non-governmental organisations.
-As a result, it is now being implemented in 20 countries and reaching tens of thousands of farmers worldwide.
+As a result, it is now being implemented in more than 20 countries and reaching tens of thousands of farmers worldwide.